Frankcarvajal/gin-and-go/readme.md

-# Golang app with the Gin framework, and authenticate with Auth0 + JWT

-This repo contains the code samples for the [Build a Golang app with the Gin framework, and authenticate with Auth0 + JWT 🔥
+# Golang app with the Gin framework, and authenticate with Auth0 + JWT 🔥

 ## Setup